-There are times when the surgeon can use a laser instead of a scalpel to create the incisions in the upper and lower eyelids.
+Sometimes, the surgeon can use a laser instead of a scalpel to create incisions in the upper and lower eyelids.
 Using the laser results in less bleeding and a quicker recovery time.
 During the initial consultation, the surgeon will determine if an individual is a good candidate for laser eyelid surgery.

 After surgery, the eyes are extremely light sensitive and may feel wet, dry or irritated.
-Depending on the degree of the patient's surgery, his or her eyes may swell up and remain bruised for several weeks.
+Depending on the degree of the patient's surgery, their eyes may suffer from swelling and bruising for several weeks.

-Before heading home, the surgeon provides the patient with specific instructions to follow.
-These instructions include using cold compresses to reduce inflammation.
-Patients may also receive eye drops.
-Although these drops tend to blur the patient’s vision, they help prevent the eyes from becoming dry and also reduce the risk of infection.
+Before heading home, the patient is provided with specific instructions to follow.
+These instructions include using cold compresses to reduce inflammation and possibly eye drops.
+However, these drops prevent them from becoming dry and reduce the risk of infection.

 What to Expect During Recovery

-Following the plastic surgeon's wound care directions will help the patient feel more comfortable as he or she recovers.
-Proper care also reduces the likelihood of the patient developing an infection.
+Following the plastic surgeon's wound care directions will help the patient feel more comfortable as they recover.
+Proper care also reduces the likelihood of developing an infection.

 Although patients can resume reading, working on their computer and watching TV, they may find that their eyes tire more easily.

-To keep their eyes safe as they heal, patients need to wear a pair of dark sunglasses while they are outside in the sun, as well as in areas that are brightly lit.
-Furthermore, sunglasses can protect their eyes from wind and airborne irritants.
+To keep their eyes safe as they heal, it is recommended to wear a pair of dark sunglasses while outside in the sun and in brightly lit areas.
+Furthermore, sunglasses can protect eyes from wind and airborne irritants.

 Patients who wear contacts must avoid wearing them for at least a week, possibly two.
-When the patient begins wearing contacts again, he or she may initially experience some discomfort.
+Some discomfort may initially be felt but will ease within a few days.

-Patients must not wear any eye makeup until their wounds have healed completely.
+Do not wear any eye makeup until the wounds have healed completely.